The Baptism of Jesus: Four Artworks

 The mosaics are among the last commissions of the Ravenna Mosaic Company, closed in 1988, “Ravenna” after the capital of the late Roman Empire where the famous Byzantine mosaics of the fifth and sixth centuries are located.

-The art of Father Marko Ivan Rupnik created in conjunction with the Centro Aletti, Rome build on the conventions of classical mosaics—two-dimensional and graphic, cheerfully multihued and decoratively patterned.
+The art of Father Marko Ivan Rupnik created in conjunction with the Centro Aletti, Rome build on the conventions of classical mosaics—two-dimensional and graphic, buoyantly multihued, suffused by gold, and decoratively patterned.
 Pleasingly variegated tiling imbues mosaic art with inimitable appeal.

 Rupnik’s mosaics have been complimented for their attributes of light, brightness, dynamism, and abundant design.
 Religious figures are depicted with idiosyncratically large eyes, a signature feature of his art.